Boonie Bears: Feature films

 Fantawild has produced 2 television films and 10 feature films in the Boonie Bears brand.
 The first television film Boonie Bears: Homeward Journey was released in 8 February 2013 and the second television film Boonie Bears: Robo-Rumble was released in 2014.
 The first feature film based on the series titled Boonie Bears: To the Rescue premiered in China on 17 January 2014.
 A second film, Boonie Bears: Mystical Winter, was released on 30 January 2015.
 A third installment, Boonie Bears: The Big Top Secret, was released on 16 January 2016.
 A fourth film, Boonie Bears: Fantastica, was released on 28 January 2017.
 A fifth film in the series, Boonie Bears: The Big Shrink, was released on 16 February 2018.
 The sixth installment, Boonie Bears: Blast Into the Past, premiered in China on 5 February 2019 and was later released in international territories.
 The seventh installment, Boonie Bears: The Wild Life, was released in China on 12 February 2021.
 Boonie Bears: Back to Earth was released in China on 1 February 2022 as part of the Chinese New Year slate.
 Boonie Bears: Guardian Code was released in China on 22 January 2023, Boonie Bears: Time Twist was released on 10 February 2024, and Boonie Bears: Future Reborn was released on 29 January 2025.
 Most of their films are distributed by Viva Pictures in North America.

+On 28 February 2026, CMC Pictures announced that the 2026 Chinese New Year film Boonie Bears: The Hidden Protector (released on 17 February in mainland China) would be distributed in an English dubbed version on 5 March 2026 in Australia and New Zealand, and on 13 March 2026 in the US and Canada.